 2. Report all your income even if you don’t get the forms

-Because my relationship status with many of the companies I work with is “contractor” or “affiliate” (not “employee”) I get a lot of 1099-MISC forms during tax time.
+Because my relationship status with the companies I work with is “independent contractor” or “affiliate” (not “employee”) I get a lot of 1099-MISC forms during tax time.
 They show how much non-employee income I received during the year.

-Even if I don’t get a 1099 from a company because someone forgot or because my income didn’t meet the $600 threshold, I still report the income.
+Even if I don’t get a 1099 from a company, because someone forgot or because my income didn’t meet the $600 threshold, I still must report the income.
 This is why it’s so important to keep track of everything that comes in during the year.

 3. A word about PayPal, the 1099-K and double reporting